 Fiona Blaine opened her eyes, squinting at the glowing numbers on the digital clock.
 Without her glasses, she could only make out the faint outline of the time.
-It was 5:29—just a minute before the alarm.
-She reached out and silenced it just in time, not disturbing her husband, Sonny.
+It was 5:29.
+One minute before the alarm.
+She reached out and shut it off just in time, not disturbing her husband, Sonny.

-She sat up slowly, her bones creaking a bit as she fumbled for her glasses on the nightstand.
-A quick, silent prayer of thanks crossed her mind for the extra few minutes of sleep on weekends.
-Every weekday for the past fifty-two years, Fiona had been up at 4 AM to prepare breakfast for Sonny.
-Weekends were her brief reprieve, a chance to sleep in until six.
+She sat up slowly and fumbled for her glasses on the nightstand.
+A silent prayer of thanks crossed her mind for the extra few minutes of sleep on the weekends.
+Every weekday for the past fifty-two years, Fiona had been up at 4 a.m. to prepare breakfast for Sonny.
+Weekends were a brief reprieve, a chance to sleep in until six.
 But today was different.
-Today was the Cocke County Celtic Festival, and for forty-nine festivals in a row, Sonny had led the parade with his bagpipes and full, dress kilt.
+Today was the Cocke County Celtic Festival, and for the past forty-nine festivals in a row, Sonny had led the parade with his bagpipes and full, dress kilt.
 She would need to start breakfast earlier this morning.

 The eggs!